Piotr1215/cloudrumble/README.md

 Copying files is very easy, first parameter after cp command is source and second destination.

-1. Copy file from host to contianer: `docker container cp /tmp/file.txt container_name:/tmp/file.txt`
+1. Copy file from host to continuer: `docker container cp /tmp/file.txt container_name:/tmp/file.txt`
-2. Copy file from contianer tp host: `docker container cp container_name:/tmp/file.txt /tmp/file.txt`
+2. Copy file from container tp host: `docker container cp container_name:/tmp/file.txt /tmp/file.txt`

+### Check logs to troubleshoot docker service

+- Check system logs: `journalctl -u docker.service`
+- Check free space on the host: `df -h`, use `docker container prune` or `docker image prune` to get rid of stale containers/images

+### Logging in docker

+Default logging drive for docker is __json-file__.

-### Docker deamon stop behavior
+### Docker daemon stop behavior

 By default once docker deamon is stopped or crashes all containers will be stopped as well.